databrary/design/authorization.md

 			- User selects party
 			- Databrary sends notification of authorization request to party via email.

-					Message to requesting party:
+					Web page confirmation message for requesting party:
-					We have sent your authorization request to [Party B].
-Once [Party B] authorizes your agreement, you will have access to the data shared within
+					We have received your authorization request to be authorized by [Party B].
+Once [Party B] authorizes your application, you will have full access to the data shared within Databrary.

 					Message to authorizing party:
-					Dear [Party B],

-					[Party A] has requested to be authorized by you.
+					[Party A] has requested to be authorized by [Party B].
 To approve this authorization request, you must go to your Admin page and click 'Authorize'.

 		- If party is found, but no administrative account exists:
 			- User selects party
 			- User can enter optional fields for contact at sponsored projets offices (as single text field)
-			- User is sent confirmation email that authorization request has been made
+			- User gets confirmation page that authorization request has been made

-					Dear [Party A],
+					Web page confirmation message:

-					We have received your request to be authorized by [Party 2].
-Once they have authorized you, you will be able access the shared data in Databrary!
-In the meantime, you are able to browse the publicly available information
+					We have received your authorization request to be authorized by [Party B].
+Once [Party B] authorizes your application, you will have full access to the data shared within Databrary.

 			- authorize@databrary.org gets notified by email

 					Message to authorize@databrary.org goes here

-					[Party A] has submitted an authorization request for [Party B]
+					[Party A] has requested to be authorized by [Party B].
+To approve this authorization request, you must go to your Admin page and click 'Authorize'.

 		- If no party is found
 			- User completes form with the following information:
 				- Institution